loroldoesmath/mathing/README.md

 Welcome to **Mathing**—my personal corner on the internet where I share some of my research, most of which is on prime numbers. 🤓

 ## What's This All About?
 This repository contains some of my research projects and scripts that I work on for fun.
-The initial focus here is **cousin primes**, but I’m fascinated by all types of relational prime classifications.
+The initial focus here is **cousin primes**, but I’m fascinated by prime constellations in general..

 ### Asymptotic Density of Cousin Primes
 One project I'm diving into is looking at the **asymptotic density of cousin primes**.
 Cousin primes are pairs of primes that differ by 4 (for example, 3 and 7).
 I recently wrote a Python script that plots how the density of these primes changes as we go higher and higher in the prime number sequence.